TebbaaX/Katana/README.md

 ![Alt text](https://github.com/adnane-X-tebbaa/imgs/blob/master/google_mode.gif)

 ## Scada Mode : (supported by python 3.7 and 3.8)
-Scada mode search in google for online PLCs this actually use multiple requests so your ip will be blocked by Google so changing the TLD will solve the probleme and the script provides inputs for that.
+Scada mode search in google for online PLCs

 -!> this is just an example actually it shows a lot of results